johnpapa/shopping-for-codespaces/README.md

 ## Demo Story Scenario

 An urgent request from your project stakeholders has been sent to you to fix your web app.
-You need to jump directly into the project and add correct a mistake in the web site that says you're selling 100 lemons in a bag to only 10 lemons in the bag!
+You need to jump directly into the project and correct a mistake in the web site that says you're selling 100 lemons in a bag to only 10 lemons in the bag!
 You need to make the changes and you don't have the local development environment necessary.
-But not to worry, you know you can use **github.dev** in the browser to make these changes.
+Not to worry, you know you can use **github.dev** in the browser to make these changes.

 <img src=".docs/screenshot.png" width=300 alt="Existing App">